Nemorilla floralis

 Nemorilla floralis is a species of tachinid fly.

 Description

-Thorax show a few black stripes, with a broader central stripe.
+Thorax shows a few black stripes, with a broader central stripe.
 Head and body are hairy.
-Body color range from pale grey or beige to black.
+Body color ranges from pale grey or beige to black.
 The abdomen is speckled.
 Wings are partially darkened.

 Adults can be found from May to July.
 These flies lay their eggs inside a living host where larvae develop.

 Hosts

 This species is a parasitoid of various butterflies and micro-moths (Arctiidae, Noctuidae, Choreutidae, Nymphalidae, Oecophoridae and Pyralidae).